Multithreaded Cannon Fault Proof Virtual Machine

 slightly different program input + 2 = output

 .
-Although Cannon would correctly prove the operation of this compiled program,
+Although MTCannon would correctly prove the operation of this compiled program,

 the result proven would differ from the user's intent.
-Cannon proves the MIPS state transition but makes no assertion about
+MTCannon proves the MIPS state transition but makes no assertion about

 the correctness of the translation between the user's high-level code and the resulting MIPS program.